M

 Argentina

-Argentina, in South America, is another country where it’s possible to find work as an English teacher without a degree, as there’s a high demand for teachers.
-The majority of the teaching positions are located in the capital, Buenos Aires, a cosmopolitan city known as the “Paris of South America,” which is full of opportunities to meet people and explore the culture.
-Keep in mind that the school year runs from March to mid-December, which is quite different from the North American or European school calendars, so you’ll need to apply accordingly.
+Argentina is another country where it’s possible to find work as an English teacher without a degree.
+There’s also a high demand for teachers, too.
+The majority of the teaching positions are located in the capital, Buenos Aires.
+Buenos Aires, known as the “Paris of South America,” is full of opportunities to meet people and explore the culture.
+Keep in mind that the school year is quite different from the North American or European calendar.
+School here runs from March to mid-December.
+Be sure to apply accordingly!

 Bridge alum Mark, from the U.K., with students who attended his English school in China